Updated: Feb 28

 2. A lack of guidance and exposure

-Personal prejudice that affects initial life choices in social, education and career.
-Being left to their own choosing, most youth end up making the wrong decisions as they do not have the broader picture in view, subjecting them to unsustainable short term options.
-This is countered by the exposure of the Jijali learning modules and mentorship by seasoned professionals.
+Personal prejudice affects initial life choices in social, education and career.
+Being left to their own choosing, most youths end up making the wrong decisions as they do not have the broader picture in view, subjecting them to unsustainable short term options.
+This can be countered by offering youth mentorship and guidance by seasoned professionals.

 3. Upbringing and background